apache/iceberg/docs/integrations/aws.md

 However, if you are streaming data to Iceberg, this will easily create a lot of Glue table versions.
 Therefore, it is recommended to turn off the archive feature in Glue by setting `glue.skip-archive` to `true`.
 For more details, please read [Glue Quotas](https://docs.aws.amazon.com/general/latest/gr/glue.html) and the [UpdateTable API](https://docs.aws.amazon.com/glue/latest/webapi/API_UpdateTable.html).

+#### Skip Name Validation

+Allow user to skip name validation for table name and namespaces.
+It is recommended to stick to Glue best practice in https://docs.aws.amazon.com/athena/latest/ug/glue-best-practices.html to make sure operations are Hive compatible.
+This is only added for users that have existing conventions using non-standard characters.
+When database name and table name validation are skipped, there is no guarantee that downstream systems would all support the names.

 #### Optimistic Locking